Interpretable Image Classification with Differentiable Prototypes Assignment

-ProtoPNet was extended since its publication, e.g. by TesNet ~\cite{wang2021interpretable} that constructs the latent space on a Grassman manifold without prototypes reduction.
-Alternatively, models like ProtoPShare~\cite{rymarczyk2021protopshare} and ProtoTree~\cite{nauta2021neural} reduce the number of prototypes used in the classification.
-The ProtoPShare introduces data-dependent merge-pruning that discovers prototypes of similar semantics and joins them.
-While the ProtoTree uses a soft neural decision tree that depends also on the negative reasoning process.
-Approaches similar to ProtoPNet organize the prototypes hierarchically~\cite{hase2019interpretable} to classify input at every level of a predefined taxonomy or transform prototypes from the latent space to data space~\cite{li2018deep}.
-Lastly, prototype-based solutions are widely adopted in various fields like medical imaging~\cite{afnan2021interpretable,barnett2021iaia,kim2021xprotonet,singh2021these}, time series analysis~\cite{gee2019explaining}, and sequence learning~\cite{ming2019interpretable}.
+ProtoPNet inspired the design of many self-explainable models, such as TesNet ~\cite{wang2021interpretable} that constructs the latent space on a Grassman manifold without prototypes reduction.
+Other models like ProtoPShare~\cite{rymarczyk2021protopshare} and ProtoTree~\cite{nauta2021neural} reduce the number of prototypes used in the classification.
+The former introduces data-dependent merge-pruning that discovers prototypes of similar semantics and joins them.
+The latter uses a soft neural decision tree that may depend on the negative reasoning process.
+Alternative approaches organize the prototypes hierarchically~\cite{hase2019interpretable} to classify input at every level of a predefined taxonomy or transform prototypes from the latent space to data space~\cite{li2018deep}.
+Moreover, prototype-based solutions are widely adopted in various fields such as medical imaging~\cite{afnan2021interpretable,barnett2021iaia,kim2021xprotonet,singh2021these}, time-series analysis~\cite{gee2019explaining}, graphs classification~\cite{zhang2021protgnn}, and sequence learning~\cite{ming2019interpretable}.